 Should You Locum Through A Limited Company?
 Answering Your Key Questions

-Once you've made the decision to do locum work during your F3 year, you'll then have to decide how you want to be paid.
-These days, it's becoming much less common for locums to be paid through a limited company within the NHS, especially at more junior grades.
+Once you've made the decision to locum during your F3 year, you'll then have to decide how you want to be paid.
+These days, it's becoming much less common for locum doctors to be paid through a limited company within the NHS, especially at more junior grades.

-Most locums will be paid through PAYE, where you’re paid in a similar way to a normal employee by each Trust, with tax, National Insurance, and pensions deducted automatically by your employer.
+Most locum doctors will be paid through PAYE, where you’re paid in a similar way to a normal employee by each Trust, with tax, National Insurance, and pensions deducted automatically by your employer.
 But we do still have many locums asking for advice about working via a limited company, which involves setting up a business and contracting yourself out for work that way.

 In this article, we discuss the pros and cons of locuming through a limited company, as well as answering the key questions you’ll be thinking about when deciding if it's the right approach for you to take.